ImAKappa/pftp/docs/1-Getting-Started/01_language.md

 ??? success "Possible answers"

-    Develop industry-relevant skills
+    1. Develop industry-relevant skills
+    2. I need to pass a course in school

-    Automate boring, repetitive tasks at work and home
+    3. Automate boring, repetitive tasks at work and home

-    Learn for the fun of it
+    4. Learn for the fun of it

-    I'm soooooooooooo boooooooored
+    5. I'm soooooooooooo boooooooored